elstarss/play-todo-list/README.md

 # Todo API — First Steps with Play & Scala
-This project is a simple **Todo List REST API** built using the **Play Framework**
+This project is a simple **Todo List REST API** built using the **Play Framework.**

 I used https://www.baeldung.com/scala/play-rest-api as a start point to build off and have added additional routes, features and testing.
-It was created as part of learning the basics of backend development in Scala and exploring how Play handles routing, controllers, JSON, and testing.
+The app was created as part of learning the basics of backend development in Scala and exploring how Play handles routing, controllers, JSON, and testing.
 Through making the app I have covered core patterns used in API development: handling requests, validating JSON, responding with appropriate HTTP status codes, and writing meaningful tests.

 ---